fnagel/t3extblog/CONTRIBUTING.md

 ## Making Changes / Send PR's

 * Make sure to follow the commit message style
+* Make sure to apply PSR-2 code style (see [.editorconfig](.editorconfig) file)
-* Make sure to test with all supported TYPO3 CMS versions
+* Make sure to test with all supported TYPO3 CMS versions (at least latest major versions)
 * Test your changes following the [testing guide](Documentation/DeveloperGuide/Index.rst)